 Tran Quoc stands at 15m tall and consists of 11 levels gradually getting smaller in circumference the higher they go.
 A red bricked path must be followed through a canary-yellow gated entrance to reach the pagoda.

-19. Binge On Eggettes (You Won’t Be Able To Stop!)
+19. Binge On Delicious Eggettes

-There’s a brilliant little place close to St. Joseph’s cathedral in the old quarter called Take Eat Easy where you can double up on trying egg coffee with an eggette together.
+There’s a brilliant little place close to St. Joseph’s Cathedral in the Old Quarter called Take Eat Easy where you can double up on trying egg coffee with an eggette together.

 20. Relax With A Massage